softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_SecurityModule750/shutdownPublicPort.md

 ---
 title: "shutdownPublicPort"
 description: "Disconnect a server's public network interface.
-This operation is an alias for [[SoftLayer_Hardware_Server/setPublicNetw... "
+This operation is an alias for [SoftLayer_Hardware_Server::setPublicNetw... "
 layout: "method"
 tags:
     - "method"